Coastal Rowing At HBYC

 Q. What if I stop rowing after a while, but want to continue to be a member of the club?

-A. No problem, With a season’s notice you will no longer need to pay the rowing fund levy.
-Thereafter, if you wish to row only occasionally, you can simply pay an ad hoc rowing fee of R150 (ex VAT) per rowing event (either a social row or club event)
+A. No problem, With a 3 months notice you will no longer need to pay the rowing fee.
+Thereafter, if you wish to row only occasionally, you can simply pay an ad hoc rowing fee of R150 and join an organised rowing event.

 Q. What if I have a visitor to the club, who I would like to row with?

-A. Simply sign them in (including an indemnity form), and they too would just pay an ad hoc rowing fee of R150 (ex VAT) per rowing event.
+A. Simply sign them in (including an indemnity form), and they would pay an ad hoc rowing fee of R150 per rowing event.

-Q. Why are the existing members putting up the funds for the first boat? what’s in it for them?
-Will they also be rowers?
+Q. Why did existing members put up the funds for the first boat?
+What’s in it for them?

 A. HBYC members are very keen to get this project off the ground, because it brings new people into the club.
-To compensate these members for making funds available, they will not need to pay the rowing fund levy.
-This offer will be restricted to 10 individuals / families.
-As sailors, it’s likely they will only row very occasionally.
+To compensate these members for making funds available, they do not pay the additional rowing membership fee, applicable to existing members.

 Q. Who will be responsible for managing the boats?

 A. This will be handled in the same way as other club assets.
 Minor repairs are often tackled by members and the club re-imburses any materials / equipment purchases required.
-For more major work, the HBYC Committee engage expert help, get quotes and manage the process.
-The Rowing Fund levy will be ring-fenced from other club funds to ensure that funds are always available to maintain the boats.
+For more major work, the HBYC Committee will engage expert help, get quotes and manage the process.
+A portion of each rowing membership, will be allocated to maintain the skiffs.7